-In recent years, Venice has gone from having a few boutique hotels to having dozens, each with an answer to the status quo of dusty chandeliers and damask walls.
+In recent years, Venice has gone from having a few boutique hotels to having dozens, each with its own answer to the dusty status quo of chandeliers and damask walls.
 This selection will help you discover the best.

-Venice’s boutique hotels are a diverse bunch.
-Some draw inspiration from design movements such as Art Deco and contemporary minimalism, while others have taken the Venetian stereotype to the extreme, creating palatial suites and boudoirs drowning in silk and roses.
+The boutique hotels of Venice are a diverse bunch.
+Some draw inspiration from design movements such as art deco and contemporary minimalism, while others have taken the Venetian stereotype to the max, creating palatial suites and boudoirs drowning in silk and roses.
 Whatever your preference, you’ll find something to love with Culture Trip’s guide to the best boutique hotels in Venice.

 Venice Times Hotel